LMID-DIMT/noc-autocoder/README.md

   + [Multi-Node Hadoop Installation on CentOS 7](https://github.com/LMID-DIMT/noc-autocoder/wiki/Multi-Node-Hadoop-Installation-on-CentOS-7) (Parallel computing for Big Data)

 + Apache Mahout is a scalable production-grade open-source Machine Learning library that runs on top of Hadoop.
-Mahout has established itself as a frontrunner in the field of machine learning technologies and has currently been adopted by prominent tech companies like Twitter, Yahoo, Foursquare, Intel, Adobe, Linked.in, and the list goes on.
+Mahout has established itself as a frontrunner in the field of machine learning technologies and has currently been adopted by prominent tech companies like Twitter, Facebook, Yahoo, Foursquare, Intel, Adobe, Linked.in, and the list goes on.

   + [Installing and configuring Apache Mahout for Hadoop](https://github.com/LMID-DIMT/noc-autocoder/wiki/Installing-and-configuring-Apache-Mahout-for-Hadoop)